Corporates cheer as India's oil minister takes charge of green clearances

 Moily denies he is unduly favoring industry, saying he will not bypass environmental rules to clear a backlog of decisions.
 He cited his rejection of Vedanta Resources Ltd's plea to mine bauxite in the Niyamgiri hills of Odisha state after local residents opposed it.

-"It is not a question of favor.
+"It is not a question of favour.
 If you are not taking a decision, ultimately what happens ... you are working against the interest of the nation," he said.

 PRE-ELECTION HYPERACTIVITY